Here’s a question for you: if your car broke down, would you let your uncle have a go at fixing it or would you take it to a garage?

 For too long huge sections of society have been denied the advice they need.
 Thankfully, that is no longer the case.

-Remember, with investment your capital is at risk.
-The value of your portfolio could go down as well as up and you may get back less than you invest.
+As with all investing, your capital is at risk.
+The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
+Nutmeg offers fully regulated restricted financial advice.
+See how we help manage the risk at nutmeg.com/risk.

 All figures, unless otherwise stated, are from YouGov Plc.
 Total sample size was 2,072 adults.
 Fieldwork was undertaken between 11th and 12th February 2019.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (18+).